|Physicians' Clinic of Iowa, PC

 In a trauma situation, the neck should be immobilized until x-rays are taken and reviewed by a physician.
 Emergency medical personnel will assume that an unconscious individual has a neck injury and respond accordingly.
 The victim may experience shock and either temporary or permanent paralysis.

-Conscious patients with an acute neck injury will usually have severe neck pain.
+Conscious patients with an acute neck injury may or may not have severe neck pain.
 They may also have pain spreading from the neck to the shoulders or arms, resulting from the vertebra compressing a nerve.
 There may be some bruising and swelling at the back of the neck.
 The physician will perform a complete neurological examination to assess nerve function and may request additional radiographic studies, such as MRI or computed tomography (CT), to determine the extent of the injuries.

 Improvements in athletic equipment and rule changes have reduced the number of sports-related cervical fractures over the past 20 years.
 You can help protect yourself and your family if you: